 In an act of desperation I did my own elimination diet of problematic foods, starting with gluten and grains, followed by dairy, legumes and eventually nuts.
 This process was inspired and guided by the 5-6 week total elimination protocols that I read about on medical blogs as well as allergist’s websites.
 Strictly following this protocol I found many slight sensitivities and gluten being a very severe (textbook celiac disease) reaction.

-My primary care doctor still recommends that I generally avoid it to be safe and knowing that it works best for me.
-I usually eat a “YOLO” meal (You Only Live Once or “cheat” meal) a few times per month on average.
-This is not something I consciously do, as I focus on simply eating intuitively.
-Just knowing that I can eat out wherever/whenever I would like with confidence that I won’t react is a truly great experience!
+My primary care doctor recommended that I generally avoid it to be safe and knowing that it works best for me.
+I usually eat a “YOLO” meal (You Only Live Once or “cheat” meal) often enough, and prefer not to stress about junk food if I choose to indulge.
+This is not something I consciously did, as I focus on simply eating intuitively.
+Just knowing that I can eat out wherever/whenever I like with confidence that I won’t react is a truly great experience!

 We’re not qualified to and are in no way giving medical advice or recommending any of our information as treatment for any medical condition or disease and this is not a replacement for licensed professional medical advice or care.
 Ok….?
 Good.
 We are also participants in the Amazon Affiliates Program and may at any time utilize Google Ads on our site.
 This all helps to offset the costs that go into running this blog, developing recipes and supplying free content for everyone.
 For more info on all of that and our full affiliate disclosure, check out our resources page here.